-If you like your brownies on the dry side, then you can move that way and elevate your cocoa game with one ingredient change: black cocoa ($17.95 at Amazon; free shipping with Prime).
+If you like your brownies on the dry side, then you can move that way and elevate your cocoa game with one ingredient change: black cocoa.
 Very low in fat, it has none of mass-market cocoa’s bitterness.
 Because it’s acid-free, it won’t react to baking soda.
 Look for recipes with baking powder instead–or sub just a little bit of black cocoa in a recipe.
 Your brownies will be darker and richer, with a warm, vanilla-like note.

 Start testing for done-ness well before the recipe’s end time.
 Check again every five minutes.
 When you push the brownie with the flats of your fingers, it should feel set, and not wobbly.
 To make sure, test the batter.
 If you always have toothpicks around, you have the tool you need.
 If not, then buy a cake-tester.
 OXO makes one that won’t slip from your hand and land on the hot oven door–not that that’s ever happened to a baker.
-It’s $8.89 at Amazon, which is a bargain for something that will help you to achieve brownie perfection.
-You don’t want to see damp batter.
-When the pick comes out with a few crumbs, your brownies done.
+It’s under $10 at Amazon, which is a bargain for something that will help you to achieve brownie perfection.
+You don’t want to see damp batter, but it doesn’t need to be bone-dry.
+When the pick comes out with a few moist crumbs, your brownies are done.

 On the subject of pans, don’t bake your brownies in glass.
 Glass’ heat-absorbing properties increase the likelihood that your brownies will burn.
 That’s never good news.

 Alice Medrich’s chewy, crisp-topped brownies make the most of cocoa powder.
 Smitten Kitchen’s adaptation is made with seven ingredients you’re likely to have in your kitchen (there go the excuses), with walnuts and pecans as options.
-Get the recipe.
+Get the Best Cocoa Brownies recipe.

 Not all brownies are square.
 These vegan rounds have crusty tops and tender, almost melt-away centers.
 To up that ante, add chocolate chips and eat the brownies while they’re warm.
 Flax stands in for eggs—no weird, unpronounceable ingredients required.
-Get the recipe.
+Get the Simple Vegan Brownies recipe.

 These fudgy buttermilk brownies have a hint of tartness in the batter and frosting.
 They pack enough richness to induce a very happy chocolate coma.
-Get the recipe.
+Get the Buttermilk Brownies recipe.

-David Liebowitz’s deep chocolate brownies get their density from black cocoa and dark brown sugar, and sophistication from espresso and flaky sea salt.
+David Lebovitz’s deep chocolate brownies get their density from black cocoa and dark brown sugar, and sophistication from espresso and flaky sea salt.
 These are brownies you could bring to the most elegant dinner party—or cheerfully keep to yourself for an offline weekend at home.
-Get the recipe.
+Get the Salty Deep-Dark Chocolate Brownies recipe.

 Move from gooey to oozy, and add a complementary flavor.
 These brownies have a horizontal layer of creamy caramel.
 You’ll get crisp, rich, and delightfully messy in every bite.
-Get the recipe.
+Get the Caramel-Filled Brownies recipe.

 Going grain-free doesn’t mean missing out.
 Drizzled with dark chocolate, these tahini-based brownies taste like decadence.
 Your biggest problem will be keeping the grain-eating omnivores from stealing all of your brownies.
-Get the recipe.
+Get the Grain-Free Tahini Brownies recipe.

 These brownies bring crackle on top and chew in the middle, with a smattering of chocolate chunks to keep things darkly interesting.
-Get the recipe.
+Get the The Very Best Brownies recipe.